yakaz/elasticsearch-query-acrossvariants/README.md

 Installation
 ------------

-Simply run at the root of your ElasticSearch v0.20.2+ installation:
+Simply run at the root of your ElasticSearch installation:

-	bin/plugin -install com.yakaz.elasticsearch.plugins/elasticsearch-query-acrossvariants/1.1.1
+	bin/plugin --install com.yakaz.elasticsearch.plugins/elasticsearch-query-acrossvariants/1.2.0

 This will download the plugin from the Central Maven Repository.

-For older versions of ElasticSearch, you can still use the longer:

-	bin/plugin -url http://oss.sonatype.org/content/repositories/releases/com/yakaz/elasticsearch/plugins/elasticsearch-query-acrossvariants/1.1.1/elasticsearch-query-acrossvariants-1.1.1.zip install elasticsearch-query-acrossvariants

 In order to declare this plugin as a dependency, add the following to your `pom.xml`: